You can make use of the advanced storage and query capabilities of Redshift for JSON to Redshift replication.

 The question is, which method suits your use case out of all these methods?
-We have got you covered in this blog on JSON to Redshift using three different methods.
+We have got you covered in this blog using three different methods.

 Methods of Loading Data from JSON to Redshift